EpiCoronaHack/Hackathon2020/Team Flight/Data/flirt.eha.io/archive/README.md

 ## Description

+*The code in this folder has been archived.
+It is only keep in repo for reference to initial analysis conducted for fetching flights data.*

 JS scripts used for fetching flight data from <https://flirt.eha.io/>
 flirt.eha.io uses [Meteor](https://www.meteor.com/) for its data-layer.
 We can exploit its remote procedure calls ([Meteor Methods](https://guide.meteor.com/methods.html)) and query the backend for flights leaving a given region (city, country, airport, etc).

 ## Usage